apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 This is an example of a function that informs a client its work is complete using a callback.
+There is no way for a caller to determine when or on what thread the callback will be invoked without consulting documentation.

 You can wrap this function up into an asynchronous version using _continuations_.